4 Things Not to Say to Your Depressed Husband

 This article was originally published on Marriage.com 4 Things Not to Say to Your Depressed Husband

 If you like what you read, please subscribe to my newsletter, or like my page on Facebook, and you’ll be the first to read my articles as they are published.
-I have offices in San Francisco and Oakland, California.
+I have offices in San Rafael and Oakland, California.

 About Dr. John Lundin

-Dr. Lundin is a licensed clinical psychologist in the San Francisco Bay Area, with offices in San Francisco and Oakland California, specializing in relationship therapy for adults and depression therapy for adults, teens, and children.
+Dr. Lundin is a licensed clinical psychologist in the San Francisco Bay Area, with offices in San Rafael (Marin County) and Oakland California, specializing in relationship therapy for adults and depression therapy for adults, teens, and children.
 He is an instructor, supervisor and author of numerous publications on trauma therapy, psychotherapy for depression & anxiety and what makes psychotherapy effective.Did you like this post?
 Share it with a friend!